aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 <u>**Confirm the association request for the shared vpc**</u>

-Switching to an IAM role in the SharedNetwork account associate the Private Hosted Zone from the workload account.
+After switching to an IAM role in the SharedNetwork account associate the Private Hosted Zone from the workload account.

 ```
 aws route53 associate-vpc-with-hosted-zone --hosted-zone-id <ZONE_ID> --vpc VPCRegion=<SHARED_VPC_REGION>,VPCId=<SHARED_VPC_ID>